JunwooParkSaribu/AnDi2_SU_FIONA/README.md

 </br></br>

 > [!NOTE]
 > <b>BI-ADD</b> takes around 1hr for the inference of 1,000 trajectories with default settings on a single L4 / RTX3090 chip.
-We don't recommend inferencing on large datasets without GPU or with M1 / M2 chips.</br></br>
+It's not recommended inferencing on large datasets without GPU or with M1 / M2 chips.</br></br>

 <h3> To remake results on AnDi2 final-phase datasets </h3>